ankushrajbhar17/GlobalTrend_Python/README.md

-This project for globaltrend company and this is a work done by me.
+This project for globaltrend company and this work done by me.